ritaban06/ignite-new/client/GOOGLE_OAUTH_SETUP.md

 - The sheet must be publicly accessible (anyone with the link can view)
 - Column headers must be exactly: `email`, `name`, `year`, `department`
 - Email addresses should be lowercase
-- Department values can be: AIML, CSE, ECE, MECH, CIVIL, EEE, IT, CHEMICAL
+- Department values can be: AIML, CSE, ECE, EEE, IT
 - Year values should be numbers: 1, 2, 3, 4

 ### 4. Making the Sheet Public